ELIZABETH O’SHEA – CHAIR

 Lizzie has since returned to Melbourne to run Maurice Blackburn’s Social Justice Practice, which takes on cases of political and social significance.
 The practice provides access to justice for people who would otherwise be unable to afford legal representation.
 She runs cases on behalf of refugees, workers who have been underpaid, and persons who have been unfairly targeted by national security legislation.

 Matthew Albert is a barrister at the Victorian Bar and a lecturer at the University of Melbourne.
 He completed a Masters degree in international refugee law at the University of Oxford.
 While in the UK, he also worked at Britain’s leading human rights chambers, Doughty Street chambers as researcher to Geoffrey Robertson QC.
 He was also researcher to the Solicitor-General for Victoria in her capacity as the legal adviser to the Victorian Human Rights Consultative Committee, which led to the Victorian Charter.
-Matthew founded the Sudanese Australian Integrated Learning (SAIL) Program and is a regular presenter on Right Now Radio.
+Matthew founded the Sudanese Australian Integrated Learning (SAIL) Program.

 Siân Darling is a freelance creative communication specialist and filmmaker.
 Also working as the Business Development Manager at Art Guide Australia, Siân applies her strategic communication to her passion for the arts.
 Formerly the General Manger of the Human Rights Arts and Film Festival, Siân makes creative videos and documentaries across the human rights and creative arts sectors.

-Loren Days is a policy development and law reform officer at the Aboriginal Family Violence Prevention and Legal Service Victoria.
-She completed her LLM at the University of Melbourne Law School.
+Loren completed her LLM at the University of Melbourne Law School.
 Prior to that she completed her JD at the University of Virginia School of Law and her BA at Wellesley College.
-Loren previously worked at the Human Rights Law Centre as Coordinator of the Australian Human Rights Register project.
+Loren previously worked at the Human Rights Law Centre as Coordinator of the Australian Human Rights Register project, in the policy & development unit of the Aboriginal Family Violence Prevention and Legal Service Victoria, and as a research and policy advocate at the Consumer Utilities Advocacy Centre.
+Loren has also consulted to UNICEF.

 Leana Papaelia is a litigation lawyer with King & Wood Mallesons.
 She previously worked as a lawyer at the Victorian Equal Opportunity and Human Rights Commission and prior to that as a litigation lawyer with Mallesons Stephen Jaques.
 She holds a Bachelor of Music with Honours and a Bachelor of Laws with Honours and is currently completing her Masters of Laws majoring in human rights.